New Paper - Efficient and Private Marginal Reconstruction with Local Non-Negativity

 Differential privacy is the dominant standard for formal and quantifiable privacy and has been used in major deployments that impact millions of people.
 Many differentially private algorithms for query release and synthetic data contain steps that reconstruct answers to queries from answers to other queries measured by the mechanism.
 Reconstruction is an important subproblem for such mechanisms to economize the privacy budget, minimize error on reconstructed answers, and allow for scalability to high-dimensional datasets.
 In this paper, we introduce a principled and efficient postprocessing method ReM (Residuals-to-Marginals) for reconstructing answers to marginal queries.
 Our method builds on recent work on efficient mechanisms for marginal query release, based on making measurements using a residual query basis that admits efficient pseudoinversion, which is an important primitive used in reconstruction.
 An extension GReM-LNN (Gaussian Residuals-to-Marginals with Local Non-negativity) reconstructs marginals under Gaussian noise satisfying consistency and non-negativity, which often reduces error on reconstructed answers.
 We demonstrate the utility of ReM and GReM-LNN by applying them to improve existing private query answering mechanisms: ResidualPlanner and MWEM.

-The preprint is available here.
+Click here for the preprint and here for the GitHub repo.
 This paper will appear at NeurIPS 2024.